AOx0/github_page/blog/test.md

 Scott explains what parser combinators are and how they work.
 He starts by looking at the basics of simple parsers that can match individual characters or patterns in input data.
 From there, he expands on combinator functions to compose parsers into more complex ones.
-This essay, will take a very close approach to Scott, building over his slides my implementation with explanations about the code.
+This essay will take a very close approach to Scott, building over his slides and my implementation with explanations about the code.

 ## Parsing a single character

-Lets start by creating a simple parser that matches the character `'A'`.
+Let us start by creating a simple parser that matches the character `'A'`.

 First, we will need an enumerator for returning errors.
 The code is self-explanatory.

-There are two edge cases that cause failure; either we have an empty input string, or the character we are matching against (`'A'`) is not present in the place we expect it to be within the input chars.
+Two edge cases cause failure; either we have an empty input string, or the character we are matching against (`'A'`) is not present in the place we expect it to be within the input chars.

 ```rust
 enum ParserError<'a> {